IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 > “Family violence and sexual violence are driven by gender inequities in society, and they are predominately perpetrated by men against women and children. **Recognising the gendered patterns of violence is not intended to negate the experiences of male victims**. ”[^13] *Emphasis added*

-Unfortunately, the *effect* of framing family and sexual violence as being driven by gender inequities is that the focus is addressing gender inequities, which is predominantly understood to be women's inequities.
+Unfortunately, the *effect* of framing it as being driven by "gender inequities" is family and sexual violence is treated as a women's issue.
 Research shows that the *effect* of seeing family and sexual violence as women's issue is that male victims are discriminated against in violence prevention measures and find it difficult to get support.

 ### Equal recognition of rights
 Discrimination includes nullifying or impairing the recognition of men’s rights on equal footing with women.
 Men and women have the same human rights, and treating men’s rights as less important than women’s rights is discrimination against men.
 Of course the reverse is also true.
+#### Example of impairing the recognition of men's rights

-For example, Article 3 of the ICCPR requires New Zealand to ensure equal rights for women and men.
+ Article 3 of the ICCPR requires New Zealand to ensure equal rights for women and men.
 However, when reporting on Article 3 to the United Nations, New Zealand's reports have only included women's rights.[^14] Men rights were not included.
-New Zealand's failure to recognise men's rights on an equal footing with women is discrimination.
+New Zealand's failure to recognise men's rights is discrimination.

 ### Incitement
 Encouraging or inciting discrimination against men is prohibited.[^15] [^16] Incitement to discrimination includes advocating for preferential treatment for women, which men would also benefit from, or advocating against equal rights for men.

-For example, advocating for more lenient treatment of women in the justice system, such as sending fewer women to prison and redirecting them to more rehabilitative programs.
+#### Examples of Incitement

 Men have the right to be free from arbitrary detention.
-A decision to imprison someone, or not to imprison someone, based on their sex, rather than the facts of the case, is arbitrary. **ICCPR General Comment 35 paragraph 17** Also, men should not be denied the benefit of rehabilitation programs simply because they are men.

-For example, the Human Rights Commission recommends reducing the number of women in prison. (see report here: https://tikatangata.org.nz/our-work/submission-examination-of-aotearoa-new-zealands-9th-report-under-the-covention-on-the-elimination-of-all-forms-of-discrimination-against-women)

-Women are already treated more favorably than men in the justice system, recommending that fewer women are sent to prison will likely result in even more men being sent to prison being _because they are men_.
+A decision to imprison someone, or not to imprison someone, based on their sex, rather than the facts of the case, is arbitrary. **ICCPR General Comment 35 paragraph 17** However, the New Zealand Human Rights Commission recommends reducing the number of women in prison. (see report here: https://tikatangata.org.nz/our-work/submission-examination-of-aotearoa-new-zealands-9th-report-under-the-covention-on-the-elimination-of-all-forms-of-discrimination-against-women)  Women are already treated more favorably than men in the justice system, recommending that fewer women are sent to prison will likely result in even more men being sent to prison being _because they are men_.

+Also, men should not be denied the benefit of rehabilitation programs simply because they are men.

 Incitement includes advocating for laws favouring women, which violates men right to equality under the law.
 For example, advocating for laws prohibiting misogyny and against laws prohibiting misandry. https://www.newstatesman.com/politics/2018/10/misandry-misogyny-hate